 How to see your step count on Apple Watch

-The best way to work around Apple’s disinterest in step counting is to download a pedometer app.
+The best way to work around Apple’s disinterest in step counting is to download a third-party pedometer app.
 Apps like Pedometer++, Duffy, or StepsApp are great options.

 All three of these pedometer apps are compatible with the Apple Watch.
 They are also free on the App Store.